KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 - both encoders and decoders can be used separately.
 Might name prominent examples.
 - consistst of encoder and decoder
 - uses an attention mechanism
-- No need for recusive loops as with RNN and LSTM
+- No need for recursive loops as with RNN and LSTM
 - faster processing due to parallelization
 - handle long-term depndencies
 - decoder takes a sequence as an input, parallel processing inside encoder, input for the decoder, output of a sequence